PeterBee97/authors-tool/README.md

 ## Usage:

-Put the scripts in the root folder of git repo and run ./loop.sh
+Put the scripts in the root folder of git repo and run ./loop.sh for recursive processing or ./authors.sh <Filename> for a single file.

 ## SQLite Tips